 The Lord of Morgul would not be the only claimant of the treasure.
 The Dwarves, while rejoicing in Scorba's death, would demand that their possessions be returned to them.
-The slayer might expect a sustantial reward from Moria's King, but he could not remain sole owner of Scorba's wealth.
-Nor is this unreasonable.
-The marvelous blades, baubles, jewelry, and toys are the fruits of Dwarven labor.
-The Dwarves will be fair, if the slayer is fair.
-More importantly, they can be a great help in transporting the treasure, since the Misty Mountains are riddled with Dwarven tunnels.
-They are, however, easily insulted, and it is reccommended that the individual be courteous and cautious in dealing with the Khazâd.
+The slayer might expect a sustantial reward from Moria's king, but he could not remain sole owner of Scorba's wealth.
+Nor would the Dwarves' demands be unreasonable-the marvelous blades, baubles, jewelry, and toys are the fruits of their labor.
+The Dwarves will negotiate fairly, if the slayer is fair.
+A savvy adventurer will enlist their valuable assistance in transporting the treasure, since the Misty Mountains are riddled with Dwarven tunnels.
+Dwarves are easily insulted, however, and it is recommended that the adventurer be courteous and cautious in dealing with the Khazâd.